For A Healthier Planet, Eat These 50 Foods, Campaign Urges

 The lack of variety in agriculture is both bad for nature and a threat to food security, the report says.
 It argues that it's essential we change our eating habits to protect the planet and ensure we are able to feed the growing global population.

-The report says repeatedly harvesting the same crop on the same land depletes nutrients in the soil, leading to intensive use of fertilizers and pesticides that, when misused, can hurt wildlife and damage the environment.
-It pushes protein-rich plants-based foods that can be eaten in addition to or instead of meat.
+The report says that repeatedly harvesting the same crop on the same land depletes nutrients in the soil, leading to intensive use of fertilizers and pesticides that, when misused, can hurt wildlife and damage the environment.
+The report pushes protein-rich, plant-based foods that can be eaten in addition to or instead of meat.
 Red meat production in particular requires much more water and land than plants and produces significant greenhouse gas emissions, and it's a driver of deforestation.

-The staggering wildlife loss in the last 50 years includes the precipitous decline in insect populations – often referred to as the insect Armageddon.
+The staggering wildlife loss in the past 50 years includes the precipitous decline in insect populations – often referred to as the insect Armageddon.
 "Nature can't continue to take this pressure," says Edwards.
 "The food system has pushed wildlife to the extremes."

 Maria Haga, the head of Crop Trust, an organization focused on preserving crop diversity, says the new campaign is on target.
 "We probably have globally like 30,000 plants that we could eat," she says.
 "We eat roughly 150 of those."
 And to have just a handful of crops be so dominant is "really a challenge for the whole food system."